Skip to main content

 3. Turn Unlinked Brand Mentions into Backlinks

 If someone already mentioned your brand, that’s halfway to a backlink.
 I use tools like Ahrefs, BuzzSumo, or Google Alerts to monitor for unlinked brand mentions.
 Then, I politely reach out and ask if they’d consider adding a link to the mention.
+If they agree, the result is a straightforward link insertion into existing content.

 This form of content marketing is about maximizing every piece of content where your brand appears.
 Most people are happy to do it, especially if you’re courteous and the link adds value to their high-quality content.